 *The 1-day program is seen as a supplemental day for those athletes doing another winter sport who might have a free day to join one of our sessions.

 Eighth Grade program: special 1 or 2-day a week training sessions on ergometers, running for six Mondays and Thursdays in January and February, are offered to our 8th grade rowers.
 Consistent with our 8th grade curriculum, the informal Monday and Thursday sessions will offer developmentally appropriate instruction for 8th graders and enable our youngest rowers to stay engaged in the sport on the days of their choice while balancing other middle school interests and activities.

 Further program details are added to the website based upon the season.
 See our latest offerings for current program information on costs, dates and other requirements.

 If you have questions about our programs, please contact BHRA Program Director, Holly Hatton.

 BHRA does not want financial constraints to limit an athlete from rowing.
 We provide financial aid and scholarship assistance to those that require it.
 Requests and discussions about financial aid and scholarship assistance are strictly confidential.
-For more information, please contact BHRA Scholarship and Financial Aid Coordinator, Terry DeWitt.
+For more information, please contact BHRA Scholarship and Financial Assistance Team.